duoncode/boiler/docs/engine.md

 Escaper lookups go through `Contract\Escapers`, which expose `default` and `get(string $name): Contract\Escaper`.
 Escaper registration is exposed separately through `Contract\RegistersEscapers`.

-A filter implements `Duon\Boiler\Contract\Filter` with two methods:
+A filter implements `Celemas\Boiler\Contract\Filter` with two methods:

 - `apply(string $value, mixed ...$args): string` transforms the value.
 - `safe(): bool` returns `true` when the filter output is safe HTML from arbitrary input and should skip auto-escaping.

-When a filter should keep already-safe HTML safe without claiming to sanitize arbitrary input, implement `Duon\Boiler\Contract\PreservesSafety` as well.
+When a filter should keep already-safe HTML safe without claiming to sanitize arbitrary input, implement `Celemas\Boiler\Contract\PreservesSafety` as well.

 Use filters for transformations.
 When you need a different escaping context, register a named escaper instead.